Coastal Research and Education Society of Long Island

 Go to our Seal Walk page for schedule and information about upcoming seal walks

-NEW for 2023 CRESLI has scheduled several seal cruises on Shinnecock Bay, NY, using the R/V PECONIC at the Stony Brook University Marine Science Center in Southampton, NY.
+For 2024 CRESLI has scheduled several seal cruises on Shinnecock Bay, NY, using the R/V PECONIC at the Stony Brook University Marine Science Center in Southampton, NY.
 Go to our Seal Cruise page for more information.

-Summer is our WHALE WATCHING/RESEARCH Season.
+Summer is CRESLI's WHALE WATCHING/RESEARCH season.

 CRESLI is a nonprofit organization as defined in section 501 (c) (3) of the Internal Revenue Code.
 All Contributions are deductible to the fullest extent of the law.
 A copy of the last financial report filed with the Department of State may be obtained by writing to NYS Dept. of State, Office of Charities Registration, Albany, NY 12231.